iq-motion-control/iq-module-communication-doc/docs/manual/manual_ifci_control.rst

 Highlighted in orange are the bytes that are necessary in order to send valid IQUART messages, and are not specific to IFCI control.

 Highlighted in green are Control Values.
-A control value is an unsigned 16 bit value that defines a throttle, an X, or a Y command.
+A control value is an unsigned 16 bit value that defines a throttle, an X, a Y command, or a unitless servo command.
 X and Y commands are only applicable when using Vertiq's :ref:`pulsing firmware <pulsing_module_start_guide>`.
-Any type of command can occupy any control value, and the location it occupies in an IFCI packet is called its Control
+Unitless servo commands ar available when using servo firmware versioned 0.1.0 or later.
+More information about controlling with unitless servo commands can be found in our :ref:`position documentation <servo_hobby_control>`.

-Value Index (CVI).
+Any type of command can occupy any control value, and the location it occupies in an IFCI packet is called its Control Value Index (CVI).
 For example, suppose you want to control a generic quadcopter.
 You may place the throttle commands for motor 1 in CVI 0, commands for motor
 2 in CVI 1, and so on.
 Since the control values' order is fully configurable, however, it would be equally valid to place motor 4's throttle command in CVI 0.